 If white or golden sand is your priority, these are the beaches to seek out in 2026.

-- Patara Beach — The Longest Beach in Turkey
+5. Patara Beach – The Longest Beach in Turkey

 Patara is the standout choice for sand lovers.
 It stretches for 18 kilometres from end to end, making it one of the longest continuous stretches of natural sand in the entire Mediterranean.
 The sand is fine and pale, and the dunes behind the beach rise in rolling, wind-sculpted curves.

-Click to Expand: Activities, Costs, and Planning
+Click to Expand: Activities, Costs and Planning

 The ruins of ancient Patara sit directly behind the beach.
 The remains include a triumphal arch, a 5,000-seat Roman theatre, and an ancient lighthouse.
 Because the area is a protected archaeological site and a nesting ground for Loggerhead turtles, there are no hotels on the beach horizon, no jet skis, and no commercial clutter.